Anxiety Therapy For Women In San Antonio

 Brainspotting: The anxiety that lives in the body has a location.
 The tightening before you've named the threat.
 The thing that moves in you when a relationship goes quiet.
 Brainspotting finds where it's held and processes it there, before it becomes the narrative you've already told yourself a hundred times.

-Trauma-Informed Hypnotherapy: The anxiety that feels less like a symptom and more like a personality has been running long enough that it's stopped feeling like a response and started feeling like just who you are.
+Trauma-Informed Hypnotherapy: The anxiety that has been around long enough to feel less like a response and more like part of your personality.
 In a focused state of attention, the mind becomes available to where that started and what it's been protecting.

-Somatic and attachment-based approaches: The anxiety isn't only in your thoughts.
-It's in the relationship between your body and the world, and that's where this work meets it.
+Somatic, IFS-informed, and attachment-based approaches: The anxiety isn't only in your thoughts.
+It's in the relationship between your body, and the world, and that's where this work meets it.

 When It Stops Being the Water You Swim In